 Why Are Maine Coon Cats So Big Compared To Normal Cats?

-- Vikings introduced long haired cats to Maine, United States
+- Vikings introduced long-haired cats to Maine

 1. Raccoon And Semi-Wild Domestic Cat

-The theory of this myth is that a more tame raccoon once mated with a semi-wild domestic cat, therefore producing the Maine Coon cat breed that we know and love today.
+The theory of this myth is that a more tame raccoon once mated with a semi-wild domestic cat, thereby producing the Maine Coon cat breed that we know and love today.

 |Both animals have a bushy tail

 |These species are considered

 |Both animals are fascinated

 that they use to help grasp

 Coon are of a similar size

 |These species are well known

 2. Descendents Of Marie Antoinette’s Turkish Angora Cats

-Her love for her six Turkish Angora cats so much though, that she was unable to leave France without them.
-The Captain thus agreed the cats could be loaded onto his ship, as well.
+Her love for her six Turkish Angora cats was so much though, that she was unable to leave France without them.
+So the Captain agreed the cats could be loaded onto his ship, as well.

-It is thought that Captain Samuel Clough honoured his bargain though, and made sure that the former Queens treasured cats made it to their final destination of Wiscasset, Maine safety.
+It is thought that Captain Samuel Clough honored his agreement with the former queen, making sure the treasured cats made it to their final destination of Wiscasset, Maine safely.

-3. Vikings Introduced Long Haired Cats
+3. Vikings Introduced Long-Haired Cats

-According to this folklore, one of these long haired cats is thought to have mated with a short haired domestic cat already residing in Maine, United Stated, thus producing the Maine Coon cat breed of today.
+According to this folklore, one of these long-haired cats is thought to have mated with a short-haired domestic cat already residing in Maine, United States, thus producing the Maine Coon cat breed.